SujeethFoundation/sujeethfoundation.github.io/_posts/2025-03-06-Spotlight-Laurel-Dzneladze.markdown

 Her career trajectory wasn’t a straight line, but each experience helped shape her professional path.
 Laurel's story is proof that discovering your Ikigai—the intersection of passion, mission, vocation, and profession—takes time, experimentation, and a willingness to explore different opportunities.

+{% include note.html content="Lesson - Adaptability and Nonlinear Paths: Laurel's career path and academic journey were unconventional, showing that flexibility and persistence can lead to success.
+Careers don't have to follow a straight line, and varied experiences can become valuable assets." %}

 ## From Internship to Full-Time Success
 Laurel’s first job came as an extension of an internship at Johnson Controls, which transitioned into a full-time role after graduation.
 In this position, she was responsible for communicating large organizational changes and managing digital spaces like the company’s website and intranet.
 Some of her most valuable lessons from this early experience included: